 $Top = $Screen.Top

 We need to create a bitmap object to store our image.
-We can do that a number of ways thanks to the many constructors of System.Drawing.Bitmap.
-One of the simplest ways is to simply specify the width and height (in pixels) for the bitmap that you wish to create:
+We can do that in a number of ways thanks to the many constructors of System.Drawing.Bitmap

 $bitmap = New-Object System.Drawing.Bitmap $Width, $Height

-The System.Drawing.Graphics class is used as a drawing surface to draw on the bitmap object.
-This is what we’ll be using to perform a screen capture.
-For our purposes, we will create the graphics object by using the previously-created bitmap object.
-This will create the graphics object with the same width and height as the bitmap.
+class is used as a drawing surface to draw on the bitmap object.
+This is what we’ll use to perform a screen capture.
+For our purposes, we will create a graphics object by using the previously created bitmap object.
+This creates a graphics object with the same width and height as the bitmap.

 $graphic = [System.Drawing.Graphics]::FromImage($bitmap)

-Using the Graphics object we previously created, we’ll use one of the methods provided, CopyFromScreen, in order to capture an area of the screen.
-We’ll set the the coordinates to copy to and from (source and destination, respectively).
+in order to capture an area of the screen.
+We’ll set the coordinates to copy to and from (destination and source, respectively).
 We’ll also set the size of the area that we wish to copy.

 $graphic.CopyFromScreen($Left, $Top, 0, 0, $bitmap.Size)

-This is the simplest way to save the bitmap to a file.
+The last thing we need to do is to save the bitmap to a file.

 $bitmap.Save($File)

 You can compress and save this bitmap in other formats, but that is out of the scope of this blog post.
-Here’s a link if you’re interested in an MSDN example for saving as jpeg with several quality levels – link.
+If you want to learn more, Microsoft showed off how to output as a JPEG with several different quality levels.

 #############################################################################